Gnome777/pokecopper/README.md

 - HMs renamed to FMs (Field Moves)
 - Show move name for TMs and FMs when obtained
 - Fish while surfing
-- Removal of Cut as an FM, in replacement with the 'Chainsaw' item
-- Allow using a field move if a Pokémon in your party can learn it
+- Removal of all FMs, use items instead
 - Repels will ask if you want to use another
 - Addition of a Master Repel, that acts as a toggleable infinite repel
 - Short beeping noise for low HP instead of continuous beeping